 - Spin it, stack it – Storage is scarce in tight spaces and utilizing tools to make it more accessible can never hurt!
 Turntables, lazy susans and rising shelving units can be very helpful tools.

 - Bin tags & labels – Labels can be a huge time saver.
-It is nice to go into a cabinet to grab flour and actually have the flour, instead of accidentally grabbing the sugar.
+It is nice to go into a cabinet to grab flour and actually have the flour and not sugar.

 - Don’t overstuff – You DO NOT have to fill the ENTIRE pantry.
-Keep your pantry filled, but not to the point of not being able to move items around.
+Keep your pantry filled and stocked.
+You DO NOT need it filled to the point of not being able to move items around.

 Remember go slow with organizing.
 The process can be super fulfilling.
 If rushed it can be very stressful and daunting.
 You can do this, friends!